 Country info and advice - Colombia

-The following comments are from teachers who have worked, or are currently working, in Colombia.
-If you are a teacher and have some advice about Colombia, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Colombia.
+If you are an English teacher and have some advice to share about Colombia, please post here.

 There is work for ESL teachers in this area.
 There are some very nice bilingual high schools mainly for rich kids.
 Everything is very cheap if you are getting paid in dollars.
 But if they pay you in pesos, then things are a little bit more expensive.
 It is, however, difficult to find a school that would agree to pay teachers in dollars.

 The water is good but there is a problem with common colds.
 So if you travel to this area you need to get all of your shots.

 So if you are game for good scuba diving, palm trees, salsa music and hot weather...
 The Colombian coast is for you.
 I would say Cartagena is great, Santa Marta is nice and Barranquilla is OK.